Skip to main content

 } );

 The block settings are inherited from the Block JavaScript API with a few differences.
-See Block Registration page on the Gutenberg Handbook if you need more details.
+See the block registration page on the Gutenberg Handbook if you need more details.

 title